slerman12/BrokenWisdoms-V2-in-progress/8-Holy-Faith.md

 Long-term use of standard pharmaceutical treatments, including anti-histamines, can have insidious, life-altering, possibly permanent neurological consequences.
 Histamine is a neurotransmitter in the brain.
 Unlike GABA, it's not one of the two most ubiquitous and well-understood.
 Altering histaminergic function can play an insidious long-term role on the brain, inducing brain fog and lack of mental clarity without one's realizing, I've found as I got older and studied myself with interaction of the drug more.

 As with every topical, my eczema initially got better, then worse and more resilient.
-Those have an extreme effect on cognition, mood, and mental clarity as well, I've found.
+Those have an extreme effect on cognition, mood, and mental clarity as well.

 I haven't tried JAK inhibitors.